 Your potential is negatively impacted with that approach.

-Invest in your skill set.
-Invest in your knowledge base.
-Invest in a course or have someone teach you.
-Invest the necessary time for the tasks that must be accomplished to produce ROI.
+Invest in your skill set and your knowledge base.
+Take that course or have someone teach you.
+Spend the necessary time for the tasks that must be accomplished to produce ROI.
 You need this level of investment to succeed.

 Then, put your ego aside and be brutally honest with yourself about the results and seek help where you need it.
 The last thing you want to do is become paralyzed and do nothing.